Custom

 346.5 lbs of beef

-3) Reserving your beef
+Step 1) Reserving your beef

 A non-refundable deposit is due when you reserve your beef.
 Reservations are filled in the order they are received.
-When we reserve a beef for you, you will be given an approximate date you can expect your beef to be ready for pick up.
-If there is a conflict with the schedule, please let us know.
-Your beef is officially reserved when we receive your deposit.
+When we reserve a beef for you, you will be given an approximate processing date.
+This is the date the cow will be butchered and we will receive the hanging weight.

-Whole cow - $500 deposit
+Whole cow - $600 deposit

-Half Cow - $250 deposit
+Half Cow - $300 deposit

 Once your deposit is received, we will give you a cut sheet and guide you through the process of filling it out.
 You will also be given the date your cow is to be processed.
 Please put this date on your calendar: Approximately 2 weeks after this processing date, your meat will be ready for pick up.

-4) Picking up Your beef
+Step 3) Picking up Your beef

 Be sure to bring a couple large coolers and/or boxes in which to transport your meat.
 The butcher will generally allow a couple days for you to pick up your meat once it is ready, but please be respectful he has limited freezer space and needs you to pick up at your earliest convenience.